 Among other companies for whom he has directed are the Caramoor Festival, Canadian Opera, Virginia Opera, and the companies of Charlotte, Cincinnati, Cleveland, Los Angeles, Milwaukee, Philadelphia, Portland, Los Angeles, Seattle, Tulsa, Fort Worth, Vancouver, and Washington Opera Society, where he was General Manager from 1960 until 1963.

 Recent notable engagements include a highly acclaimed production of Der Rosenkavalier for the Florentine Opera, Salome and Madama Butterfly for the Florida Grand Opera, La Boheme for The Atlanta Opera, and Dallas Opera to direct La Traviata and Turandot.
 His new production of Aida has been seen at the Florida Grand Opera, Michigan Opera, and the Florentine Opera and will be seen in Cincinnati in 2013.
 Recently, Mr. Hebert returned to Detroit and to Atlanta to revive his famous production of Turandot.
 His new production of La Traviata has been seen at the Florida Grand Opera and the Cincinnati Opera.
-Later this season, his Aida will be seen again in Cincinnati and Detroit.
-He will also return to Dallas next season to direct Carmen.
+This past season, his Aida was seen again in Cincinnati and Detroit.
+Next season, he will return to Dallas to direct Carmen.

 Well-known as a pianist and vocal coach, he has been associated with such singers as Callas, Simionato, Price, Moffo, Tourel, Farrell, Horne, Verrett, Vickers and Berganza.
 He worked as personal music assistant to Igor Stravinsky preparing his vocal works for performances conducted by the composer.
 He has staged 15 different productions of Stravinsky's operas.